checkly/docs.checklyhq.com/site/content/docs/alerting/alert-notification-log.md

 Checkly tries to deliver all your failure, degradation and recovery notifications as reliably as possible, but sometimes life happens.
 A token expires, a URL has a typo or some other unforeseen issue causes a notification to get lost.

-To give you insight and troubleshoot any delivery issues, you can browse and filter the **[Alert Notification Log](https://app.checklyhq.com/alerts/notifications)** for any failed messages.
+To troubleshoot any delivery issues, browse and filter the **[Alert Notification Log](https://app.checklyhq.com/alerts/notifications)** for any failed messages.
 You can also directly access the notifications for a specific channel by clicking the small "log" icon next to the configured channel name.